VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 | 6 V.S.A. § 564  | Agriculture | Hemp    |                          | State hemp program; registration; application; administration | No                 |                |               |
 | 6 V.S.A. § 4871 | Agriculture | Hemp    | Small Farm Certification | Small farm certification                                      | Yes                | 10             | Certification |

+### A1.9 Comments on Maintaining Inactive Parcels at the Municipal Level

+**From a municipality in Windham County:**

+> As part of [the municipality’s] reappraisal, we will review parcels previously classified as "inactive" to determine their contributory value.
+We believe that our Grand List (similar to every town across the state) contains inactive parcels not represented in the Grand List or [in the parcel data].
+Our goal is to identify and recreate these parcels through a thorough review of deeds, surveys, and historical grand lists.

+**From a mapping vendor working with Vermont municipalities:**

+> A property owner has to go through a subdivision process and approval with the town.
+Once approved, each lot becomes its own legal entity.
+That is the point at which the inactive lots legally exist and should be shown in the [parcel] data and entered in the inactive grand list.
+A 100 acre lot is a totally different situation than ten 10-acre lots.
+This info needs to be known.

+The mapping vendor notes that when an individual purchases an abutting piece of land, listers will often make the new piece an inactive parcel.
+But if an individual were to create a subdivision while maintaining ownership, listers may not represent this in the parcel data at all.

+> The fallout from all this is that pieces of land get lost, revenue gets lost, and the picture of all the pieces of land is not accurate.
+We maintain one data layer of all parcels.
+Each parcel has a parcel number, and what we call a link number.
+The link number is simply the parcel number of the active lot (if the parcel is active, the numbers are the same).

 ## Appendix 2: Per Parcel Payments

 ### A2.1 Shared Responsibility Model